-The Commission has fixed the form and content of the public announcement of the concentrations subject to premerger control by the notifying party in the daily press.
-This announcement should take place immediately after notification.
-This announcement is also uploaded to the Commission's website so that any interested party may submit observations or information on the notified concentration.
+The Commission fixes the form and content of the public announcement of concentrations subject to pre-merger control by the notifying party in the daily press.
+This announcement should take place immediately after notification and is also uploaded to the Commission's website, so that any interested party may submit observations or information on the notified concentration.

-The decisions of the Commission are published in the Government Gazette.
-Commercial information, including business secrets, is protected from disclosure under article 28 of the Regulation of Operation and Administration of the Competition Commission.
+Commission decisions are published in the Government Gazette.
+Commercial information, including business secrets, is protected from disclosure under article 28 of the Regulation of Operation and Administration of the Competition Commission .